2025 5th International Conference on Applied Mathematics, Modelling and Intelligent Computing (CAMMIC 2025)

 Title: Dynamical Model of Supply and Demand of Energy for Solar Farms in China

-Abstract:This study presents a nonlinear system of ordinary differential equations (ODEs) modeling the dynamics of energy supply, demand, and storage in a solar cell farm.
-The model incorporates solar irradiance, temperature, battery storage, and maintenance costs.
-Using the Adomian Decomposition Method (ADM), we solve the system and analyze the stability of equilibrium points.
-Real-world data from China is used to parameterize the model.
-The results show that the system exhibits unstable equilibrium points under normal conditions, highlighting the need for control mechanisms.
-Numerical simulations demonstrate the accuracy of the ADM, with residual errors decreasing as the number of iterations increases.
-This work provides a theoretical framework for optimizing solar energy systems.
+Abstract: The efficient management of solar energy systems is critical to maximize energy production and ensure grid stability.
+This study presents a comprehensive analysis of a nonlinear system of ordinary differential equations (ODEs) that models the dynamics of energy supply, demand, and storage in a solar cell farm.
+The model incorporates key factors such as solar irradiance, temperature, battery storage, and maintenance costs, providing a robust framework for understanding the complex interactions within solar energy systems.
+Using the Adomian Decomposition Method (ADM), we solve the ODE system and analyze the stability of the equilibrium points by computing the eigenvalues of the Jacobian matrix.
+Real-world data from China are used to parameterize the model, ensuring practical relevance.
+The study evaluates the convergence of the approximate solutions and computes the residual errors for different levels of approximation, demonstrating the accuracy and reliability of the ADM.
+The results show that the system exhibits stable equilibrium points under normal conditions based on the real data.
+Also, the existence and uniqueness of solutions theorem has been proved using the Picard-Lindelof theorem.